gaearon/react-hot-loader/docs/Troubleshooting.md

 WebpackDevServer CLI mode [behaves slightly differently](https://github.com/webpack/webpack-dev-server/issues/106) from its Node API.
 When in doubt, I suggest you use Node API like [React Hot Boilerplate does](https://github.com/gaearon/react-hot-boilerplate/blob/master/server.js).

+#### Uncaught TypeError: Cannot read property 'NODE_ENV' of undefined

+Make sure you have `exclude: /node_modules/` in loader configuration [just like on this line](https://github.com/gaearon/react-hot-boilerplate/blob/ab01016fc623be5401b480874cc2d71764cdfef0/webpack.config.js#L24).
+You never need to process `node_modules` with React Hot Loader.

 #### Uncaught RangeError: Maximum call stack size exceeded

 When using WebpackDevServer CLI flag `--hot`, the plugin `new HotModuleReplacementPlugin()` should not be used and vice versa, they are mutually exclusive but the desired effect will work with any of them.